Microsoft Power Platform Build Tools for Azure DevOps

 Use the information displayed to configure the Power Platform service connection.

 Keep the client secret safe and secure.
-Once the PowerShell command prompt is cleared, you cannot retrieve the same client secret again.
+Once the command prompt is cleared, you cannot retrieve the same client secret again.

 Configure environment with the Application ID